 § 1 Information on the collection of personal data

 (a) In the following we provide information about the collection of personal data when using our website.
-Personal data are all data that are personally identifiable to you, e.g. name, address, e-mail addresses, user behavior.
+Personal data are all data that are personally identifiable to you, e.g. name, address, e-mail address and – with your consent - user behavior.

-(b) The Kiel Institute for the World Economy, Kiellinie 66, 24107 Kiel, Germany, firstname.lastname@example.org (see our imprint) is responsible according to Art.
+(b) The Kiel Institute for the World Economy, Kiellinie 66, 24105 Kiel, Germany, email@example.com (see our Legal Notice) is responsible according to Art.
 4 Sect.
 7 EU General Data Protection Regulation (GDPR).
-You can reach our data protection officer at: email@example.com or our postal address with the addition "The Data Protection Officer".
+You can reach our data protection officer at: firstname.lastname@example.org or at our postal address with the addition "The Data Protection Officer".

 § 2 Collection of personal data when visiting our website

 (a) When using the website for information purposes only, we only collect the personal data that your browser transmits to our server.
-If you wish to view our website, we collect the following data, which are technically necessary for us to present our website to you and to guarantee stability and security , and to perform the task assigned to us in accordance with our statutes: knowledge transfer to the interested public. (legal basis is Art 3 Sect.
-1 LDSG; Art.
+If you wish to view our website, we collect the following data, which are technically necessary for us to present our website to you, to guarantee stability and security and to perform the task assigned to us in accordance with our statutes the knowledge transfer to the interested public. (legal basis is Art.
+3 Sect 1 LDSG Schleswig-Holstein; Art.
 6 Sect.
-1 Sentence 1 lit. f e GDPR):
+1 lit e GDPR):

 - date and time of the request